This post may contain affiliate links. Read our disclosure policy here.

 Alternatively, you can make one of these fluffy paleo pancakes that are also gluten-free, these Cassava Flour pancakes, or my traditional gluten-free pancake batter using a 1:1 gluten-free flour mix.

-Is glutinous Rice flour ok to use for pancakes?
+Is Glutinous Rice Flour ok to use for pancakes?

-The short answer is no. I’ve tested this several times with horrible results.
-Regular rice flour and glutinous rice flour have very different textures and, therefore, will yield very different results.
 Regular rice flour will yield a cake-like consistency like traditional pancakes, whereas Glutinous Rice Flour will yield a sticky and chewy textured pancake (think dough-like).
-The Glutinous type is better suitable for dumplings, not pancakes.

 What Can You Add to the Batter?